yuleeque/MSP432/README.md

 Check the documentation for your particular potentiometers to find out the right connection depending on its type.

-For a linear slide POT i have potentiometer ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent than for a single turn POT you can see on demo gifs:
+For a linear slide POT i have potentiometer ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent and counterintuitive in some way than for a single turn POT which you can see on demo gifs:

 ![Slide POT (potentiometer) wiring](/images/SLIDE_POTENTIOMETER.BMP)